Total Recall (2012 film): Plot

 At the end of the 21st century, chemical warfare has devastated the Earth.
 The only habitable land left consists of two territories: the United Federation of Britain (UFB), located on the British Isles and northwestern Europe, and the Colony, spanning all of Australia.
 Factory workers from the Colony commute to the UFB each day via "The Fall", a gravity elevator running through the Earth's core.
 (Note: According to sources close to the making of the film, the Colony was originally intended to be named "New Asia", and the Fall similarly was to be called "The China Fall"; these names were allegedly changed mid-production in order to conform to Chinese censorship laws.)
 The disparity in living conditions has resulted in a group of people called the Resistance, deemed terrorists by the UFB, who seek to improve living conditions in the Colony.

 Colony worker Douglas Quaid has been having unsettling dreams of being a secret agent partnered with an unnamed woman.
 Tired of his factory job building police robots with his friend Harry, he visits Rekall, a company that implants artificial memories.
 He decides on the fantasy of being a secret agent.
 During exploratory preparations by technician McClane, they discover that Quaid already has real memories of being a spy.
 As McClane starts to question Quaid about the memories, a squad of UFB police arrive, killing the Rekall staff in an attempt to arrest Quaid.
 Strange instincts kick in as Quaid defends himself, killing the entire squad.
 Upon returning home, Quaid relays the incident to his wife Lori, who attempts to kill him, revealing that she is a UFB intelligence agent and they have only been married for six weeks, not seven years as he believed.
 After Quaid escapes, he receives a phone call from Charles Hammond, a former colleague of his who directs him to a safe-deposit box.
 Inside it, Quaid finds a message from himself with the address of a UFB apartment.
+Lori then get a call from UFB Chancellor Cohaagen to take Quaid alive, instead, Lori disregards his command and orders her team to shoot to kill.